Adding interactivity to your Flutter app

 Flutter offers a variety of buttons and similar interactive widgets.
 Most of these widgets implement the Material Design guidelines, which define a set of components with an opinionated UI.

-If you prefer, you can use GestureDetector
+If you prefer, you can use GestureDetector to build

 interactivity into any custom widget.

-You can find examples of GestureDetector
+You can find examples of GestureDetector in

 Managing state.
 Learn more about the GestureDetector